 Do: Tell the person you're interested in early on.
 Try to drop it in casual conversation: "My husband and my girlfriend and I all saw that movie together; we really loved it."
 The earlier in the night you tell them about it, the longer you'll have to talk about it.

 Don't: Tell them the morning after.
 In their bed.
 As they make waffles.
 Aside from just being rude, it's a lot like lying, and it is most certainly NOT responsible non-monogamy.
 In order for it not to be cheating or taking advantage of someone's feelings, all parties have to be fully informed of the situation.
 Anyway, you should probably be helping with breakfast.

 Do: Explain it in language that they can understand.
 To someone who has never heard of it, 'polyamory' is a daunting word.
 'Responsible non-monogamy' isn't really much better.
 "It's like an open relationship..." is a pretty good way to start.
-I know most poly couples balk at the term open relationship, since it's so umbrella and it has so many negative connotations, but so long as you explain your personal relationship, hopefully there won't be any misunderstandings.
+I know most poly couples balk at the term open relationship since it's such an umbrella and it has so many negative connotations, but so long as you explain your personal relationship, hopefully, there won't be any misunderstandings.

 Do: Answer any questions they might have!
 This is probably new to them, and even if it isn't, they might ask you questions about your relationship or partners.
 Questions are a good thing; at least they're not judging you.

 Don't: Roll your eyes at questions you've probably heard a thousand times.
 No, it's not cheating; no, it's not polygamy; no, I don't sleep with animals.
 Just grin and bear it.

 Do: Give them some space; a lot of the time, after disclosing the nature of your relationship, someone might need time to think about it.
 Even if they don't seem too surprised or put off, you still want to move slowly.
 This kind of relationship gets complicated very quickly, and you want to make sure everyone's needs are met.